Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Related Work

-Our goal is to estimate the average treatment effect in difference-in-differences settings, which involves two parts.
-The first part is to obtain good point estimates of the heterogeneous treatment effect.
-There have been many recent papers on how to perform this non-parametric estimation well.
+Methodologically, we build on a large body of work in nonparametric estimation of heterogeneous treatment effects well.
 One approach is to reduce the ``regularization bias" that might occur.
-Examples of this line of work include \citet{athey2015machine}, \citet*{hahn2017bayesian}, \citet{imai2013estimating}, and \citet*{shalit2016estimating}.
+Examples of this line of work include \citet{athey2015machine}, \citet{hahn2017bayesian}, and \citet{shalit2016estimating}.
 Another approach, the one we choose to adopt, is to develop meta-learning procedures that do not depend on a specific machine learning method.
-Key examples of such works are \citet{kunzel2019metalearners} and \citet{nie2017learning}.
+Key examples of such works are \citet{kunzel2019metalearners} and \citet{nie2021quasi}.
 Our decomposition of $\tau(x)$ is conceptually similar to the orthogonal moments constructions from \citet{robinson1988root}, and more broadly, from \citet{belloni2011square}, \citet{bickel}, \citet{newey1994asymptotic}, \citet{scharfstein1999adjusting}, \citet{van2006targeted} and others.
-The second part is to obtain a good estimate of the average treatment effect from the heterogeneous effect and other nuisance parameter estimates.
-Our approach here is closely related to \citet{chernozhukov2016locally}, \citet{hirshberg2018balancing} and \citet{robins1}.
-Other related works include \citet*{athey2016approximate}, \citet*{graham1}, \citet{hainmueller}, \citet{imai2014covariate}, \citet{kallus2017balanced}, \citet{zubizarreta2015stable}.

-Fleixble modeling and estimation that goes beyond the standard two-way fixed effects and linearity assumptions has also drawn considerable interest. \citet{abadie2005semiparametric} considers inverse propensity stratification based methods.
-Another approach considers more flexible outcome models, see \citep*[e.g.,][]{heckman1998matching,meyer1995natural}.
-Recently, \citet*{li2019double}, \citet*{sant2018doubly} and \citet*{zimmert2018efficient} proposed doubly robust variants of the approach of \citet{abadie2005semiparametric} that also allow for heterogeneity in $\tau(x)$.
-Our approach improve upon these in two main ways.
-Firstly, \citet*{li2019double}, \citet*{sant2018doubly}, and \citet*{zimmert2018efficient} make the same assumption as \citet{abadie2005semiparametric}, i.e., that the time when an individual is observed, $T_i$, is independent of the joint distribution of $(X_i, S_i)$, whereas our approach does not require this assumption (see Proposition \ref{prop:decomp} and the following comment).
-Secondly, the recent doubly robust proposals focus on methods based on augmented inverse propensity weighting, whereas we develop estimators based on either transformed regression (when the treatment effect $\tau(x)$ is constant) or balancing estimation (when $\tau(x)$ is heterogenous).
-Instead of using inverse propensity weight as in augmented inverse propensity weighting methods, we use convex optimization to learn the weights, which appear to be more stable in practice especially when the sample size is small.
+In the difference-in-differences design, flexible modeling and estimation that goes beyond the standard two-way fixed effects and linearity assumptions has also drawn considerable interest. \citet{abadie2005semiparametric} considers inverse propensity stratification based methods.
+Another approach considers more flexible outcome models, see \citep[e.g.,][]{heckman1998matching,meyer1995natural}.
+Recently, \citet{chang2020double}, \citet{sant2018doubly} and \citet{zimmert2018efficient} proposed doubly robust variants of the approach of \citet{abadie2005semiparametric} that also allow for heterogeneity in $\tau(x)$.